J-Siu/go-gitapi/README.md

     - Change Header to non-pointer
     - Use path and url package to handle endpoint and url
     - Add HeaderGithub()
-- v1.2.2
-  - Update go-helper package
-- v1.2.3
+- v1.2.4
-  - Update go-helper package
+  - Update go-helper package for bug fix

 ### License

 The MIT License (MIT)